LD-LINC/Week-9---NoSQL-and-Stream-Processing/Lesson1/Introduction_to_NoSQL.md

 * **High Write Throughput:** Designed for incredibly high write throughput, often used for ingesting massive amounts of data from numerous sources.
 * **Examples:** **Apache Cassandra** (distributed and highly available, no single point of failure) and **Apache HBase** (built on top of Hadoop HDFS, often used for big data analytics workloads).
 * **Use Cases:** Ideal for **time-series data, large-scale analytics, and IoT data ingestion** due to their efficiency in handling append-only, high-volume data.
+* **Apache Cassandra at Netflix:** Netflix uses Apache Cassandra to store and serve millions of data points per second for services like user viewing history, playback state, and real-time metrics.
+Cassandra’s high availability and linear scalability make it ideal for globally distributed workloads.

 ### Graph Databases